Reizeron/High-Rock-Zero/content/Topics/my trade.md

 > *;Savant; MALE; History, Speechcraft, Language and Usage in Modern Morrowind*

 >[!dialogue] Class;Scout
 > I'm a scout.
 I know places, people, plants, paths, wind, and weather.
 I serve as guide for travelers and traders, or work as advance guard and pathfinder for expeditions.
 I know the [[geography of High Rock]], and the various [[geographic regions]].
-My best defense is stealth, sneaking past trouble, but I can fight bow or blade, in various armor styles, when the job requires it.
+My best defense is stealth, sneaking past trouble, but I can fight bow or blade, in various [[armor styles]], when the job requires it.

 >[!dialogue] Class;Scout Province;Morrowind
 > I'm a scout.
 I know places, people, plants, paths, wind, and weather.
 I serve as guide for travelers and traders, or work as advance guard and pathfinder for expeditions.
-I know the geography of ==Vvardenfell==, and the various geographic regions.
+I know the geography of ==Vvardenfell==, and the various [[geographic regions]].
 My best defense is stealth, sneaking past trouble, but I can fight bow or blade, in various armor styles, when the job requires it.
 > *;Scout; Geography*

 >[!dialogue] Class;Smith